 Through presentations from invited guests, this seminar will introduce students to quantitative research using social data being conducted by faculty in the Division of Social Science and elsewhere, and to applications of quantitative social analysis in government, industry, and non-governmental organizations.
 Remaining class sessions will introduce the goals and organization of the program, and survey careers in which students may make apply their skills in quantitative social analysis, and lead discussions about how to prepare for those careers.
 For QSA students only.
 For other students, instructor approval is required for enrolling in the course.
 Graded P or F.

-SOSC 2400 Intermediate Statistics for Social Research [3 credits]
+SOSC 2400 Quantitative Data Analysis for Social Research II [3 credits]

 Introduction to quantitative methods used across social science disciplines.
 The course covers basic statistical inference, the linear regression model, and regression analysis in practice.
 The emphasis is applied.
 Students will learn to use a major statistical package to analyze social data of the type commonly used in research.
 Special attention will be given to the specification of models, the interpretation of results, and the challenges posed by reverse causality, omitted variable bias, endogeneity, and other issues that commonly arise in the analysis of social data.
 The course will briefly introduce elaborations the linear regression model developed to address specific situations such as limited dependent variables.
 Students who do not have the pre-requisites may enroll in the course with approval by the instructor.
 Prerequisite: SOSC 1100.

 SOSC 3700 Quantitative Social Analysis Practicum [1 credit]